ZAHON/rilix-ui/core/src/hooks/use-counter/README.md

 ## API reference

+This section provides a detailed overview of the `useCounter` hook's API, including its optional configuration parameters and the properties it returns.

 ### Parameters

-The `useCounter` hook accepts a **single, optional object** as its parameter, with the following properties:
+The `useCounter` hook accepts a single, optional object as its parameter, with the following properties:

 | Property       | Type     | Default     | Description                                                                                                               |
 | :------------- | :------- | :---------- | :------------------------------------------------------------------------------------------------------------------------ |